akshad110/campus-eats/README.md

 ## ⭐ Overview

-**Campus Eats** is a takeaway-focused food ordering platform built for college campuses.
+**Campus Eats** is a takeaway-focused food ordering platform designed for college campuses.
-To avoid rush and long queues, it uses a **Dynamic Token System**.
+To avoid heavy rush and overcrowding at food stalls, the system uses a **Dynamic Token System**.
-Every order receives a **unique token**, and customers pick up their food **only when their token is active**, preventing crowding at food stalls.
+Each order gets a **unique token number**, and customers pick up their food **only when their token becomes active**, ensuring a smooth and organized experience.

 🔗 **Live Preview:** https://takeaway-7f04.onrender.com
 🔗 **GitHub Repository:** https://github.com/akshad110/campus-eats